Overview

 Avoiding & Fixing Weight Painting Mistakes

-Another important thing to know about Auto Normalize, is that it will completely stop working if the Armature modifier is disabled.
+Another important thing to know about Auto Normalize, is that it’ll completely stop working if the Armature modifier is disabled.
 This is mostly not wanted as weights will start going over 100%.
-But whenever Auto Normalize isn’t doing what you want it to, because it’s being buggy, then it can make sense to quickly disable the Armature modifier, fix the mistake and enable it again.
+But whenever Auto Normalize isn’t doing what you want it to because it’s being buggy, then it can make sense to quickly disable the Armature modifier, fix the mistake and enable it again.

-Painting on the other side by accident can also sometimes be your doing.
+Painting on the other side accidentally can also sometimesyour own fault.
 You’ll mostly notice this happened when things start moving that shouldn’t be moving.
 To quickly fix it, increase the brush size and make one big stroke over that side with X-Ray Weight Paint on.

 The Workflow